UPC/ravada/docs/docs/install_tpm.rst

 Install TPM ( Trusted Platform Module )
 =======================================

-This is a guide to install a Trusted Platform Module emulator in Ubuntu.
+This is a guide to install a Trusted Platform Module emulator in Linux.
 It is required to install Windows 11 virtual machines.

 Ubuntu